 Have fun and be safe this Bonfire Night

-With all of its history Britain can be a peculiar place to live at times.
+With all of its history, Britain can be a peculiar place to live at times.
 While America celebrates its victory for independence on 4th July with fireworks and hot dogs and the French remember their revolution on Bastille Day every 14th July, every 5th November we choose to mark a failed assassination and act of terrorism that happened over four hundred years ago.
-The Houses of Parliament were very nearly blown up so we set off fireworks instead.
+The Houses of Parliament was very nearly blown up so we set off fireworks instead.
 And despite the fact he was executed in 1606 for his failed plot, children still make effigies of Guy Fawkes which are burned on bonfires like some kind of pagan ritual (interesting fact: ‘bonfire’ originates from the fact this is how ‘bones’ were ‘burned’ to dispose of the dead.)

-But despite its ugly (but let’s face it, fantastic) origins, according to a 2012 survey we spend £386 million celebrating Bonfire Night.
+But despite its ugly (but let’s face it, fantastic) origins, according to a 2012 survey, we spend £386 million celebrating Bonfire Night.
 Every 5th November the air is filled with the smell of gunpowder and cascades of fireworks light up the sky in every direction.

 As all the emergency services will tell you the mix of fire, explosives and excited children has always been a busy night for A&E departments all over the country, so with that in mind here’s some advice on how to celebrate Bonfire Night while staying safe: